Rinat Akhmetov: Activities during the Russian invasion

+In April 2023, Akhmetov stated that he would seek compensation for all the losses and damages caused by interference into the operations of his companies or expropriation of his assets and investments by the self-styled “Donetsk People’s Republic” (DNR) and "Luhansk People's Republic" (LNR) controlled or guided by the Russian Federation in 2014–2017.
+The compensation will be used to help rebuild Ukraine.

-Akhmetov has paid UAH 1.77 billion in taxes to budgets of all levels since the beginning of 2022, according to Interfax-Ukraine.
+Akhmetov has paid ₴1.77 billion in taxes to budgets of all levels since the beginning of 2022, according to Interfax-Ukraine.

+As a result of massive combined (rockets and drones) attacks on March 22 and 29, 2024, DTEK lost 90% of its generating capacity.

+As of April 2024 Akhmetov’s DTEK thermal power plants were attacked 180 times since the beginning of the full-scale invasion.
+“As of today we have only 460 megawatts out of 5,000MW previously,” DTEK chief executive Maxim Timchenko said to Financial Times in June 2024.

+On November 15, 2023, it became known that starting from February 24, 2022, Akhmetov's companies sent more than 6.7 billion UAH (185 million euros) to the needs of the Armed Forces and the civilian population of Ukraine.

+In May 2024, it became known that the Military Initiative "Steel Front" of Rinat Akhmetov announced the serial production of additional protective steel screens for tanks.
+Such screens were created specifically for the Soviet T-72, Ukrainian T-64 and the American M1 Abrams.
+After a long and thorough procedure of testing and testing, steel screens began to be supplied to the Armed Forces free of charge.
+So far, more than 25 additional protection systems have been manufactured and delivered, seven of which are for M1 Abrams tanks.

+During two years of war, more than 12 thousand employees of SCM businesses joined the ranks of the Armed Forces of Ukraine.
+846 workers (military and civilian) died, 97 people went missing, and 69 were captured.

 Assessment of Russia's actions

 In an interview with Radio Svoboda in March 2022, Akhmetov said that the worst thing in Russia's war against Ukraine is that civilians are suffering and dying.
 And Russia's military aggression is a war crime and a crime against humanity against Ukraine and Ukrainians.

 Asked by the Ekonomichna Pravda about Putin and Russia, Akhmetov said that "Russia is an aggressor and Putin is a war criminal.
 It’s because Ukraine has always been a peaceful country, and has never attacked anyone."

 In an interview with Forbes in March 2022 Akhmetov commented concerning Russian invasion of Ukraine: “What is unfolding here is a war crime and a crime against humanity, against Ukraine and the Ukrainians.
 This can neither be explained nor justified."